 152 Elizabeth Street (courtesy of 152elizabehtst.com)

 Last, but definitely not least, we end our overview of NYC starchitecture with one of the most influential architects of all time.
 Sadly, Iraqi-British architect Zaha Hadid passed away 2016, but she left behind an extensive legacy of timeless architectural milestones, like the Guangzhou Opera House in China, the London Aquatics Centre, the Heydar Aliyev Center in Baku, Azerbaijan, the Dongdaemun Design Plaza in Seoul, South Korea, and the Riverside Museum in Glasgow, Scotland.
 Hadid paved the way for women in architecture, being the first female architect to earn the Pritzker Architecture Prize, in 2004.

 One of Hadid’s final projects was also her first and only residential endeavor in New York City.
 Located at 520 West 28th Street in West Chelsea, just two blocks away from Hudson Yards, the 11-story building features 39 one-of-a-kind residences and was completed after Hadid’s passing.
-Six available units are listed for sale with prices ranging from $4.8 million to $58.5 million for a penthouse.

 520 West 28th Street (courtesy of 520w28.com)

 Zaha Hadid finished the designs for a second West Chelsea residential project before her death.
 The Moinian Group started working on the building at 220 11th Avenue in 2018, but Hadid’s designs for the 11-story project have not yet been revealed.